Ta na wa Ns7éyx̱nitm ta Snew̓íyelh

 Programs & Services

-There are four main divisions of Ta na wa Ns7éyx̱nitm ta Snew̓íyelh.
+There are five main divisions of Ta na wa Ns7éyx̱nitm ta Snew̓íyelh.

 - Sḵwx̱wú7mesh Sníchim (Squamish language)